_Articles

 The Solution

-Additive manufacturing allows service bureaus to extend the benefits of metal 3D printing - such as assembly consolidation, new levels of geometric freedom, and features like overhangs and internal channels - to their customers.
+Additive manufacturing allows service bureaus to extend the benefits of metal 3D printing - such as tooling-free production, assembly consolidation, and new levels of geometric freedom and part complexity - to their customers.

-Using binder jetting, service bureaus can eliminate the need for tooling, allowing them to cost-effectively produce low-volume batches of complex parts, simultaneously produce parts with different geometries without the need for multiple setups ,produce hundreds of highly-complex, near-net-shape parts every day with dramatically reduced labor costs.
+Using binder jetting, service bureaus can create parts directly from a digital CAD file without the need for tooling, allowing them to cost-effectively produce low volume batches of complex parts, simultaneously produce parts with different geometries without the need for multiple setups, and produce hundreds of highly-complex, near-net-shape parts every day without the constant oversight of a skilled machinist.

 Bearing Housing

-Printing this housing on the Shop System dramatically reduced manufacturing lead time compared to traditional manufacturing methods, allowing the service bureau customer to meet their deadline.
+Printing this housing with binder jetting technology dramatically reduced the manufacturing lead time compared to traditional methods, allowing the service bureau customer to meet their tight deadline and avoid expensive custom tooling setups.

 Bearing Inner Race